CartoDB/documentation/app/content/spatial-extension-bq/overview/getting-started.md

 ## Getting started

-The CARTO Spatial Extension for BigQuery is composed of a set of user-defined functions and procedures organized in a set of modules according to the functionality they offer.
+The CARTO Spatial Extension for BigQuery is composed of a set of user-defined functions and procedures organized in a set of modules based on the functionality they offer.
 There are two types of modules: _core_ modules, that are [open source](https://github.com/CartoDB/carto-spatial-extension) and free to use for anyone with a BigQuery account, and _advanced_ modules, only available to CARTO account holders.

 Visit the [SQL Reference](../../sql-reference/tiler) to see the full list of available modules.
 If you already have a CARTO account, please keep reading to learn how you can access the *advanced* modules.